 He wanted to be a medical doctor, but God had other plans.
 After much soul-searching, Brian decided to finish university and attend a seminary that was part of a new consortium called ACTS in Langley, BC.
 He served in pastoral ministry for eight years, but had long felt a pull toward further study.
 Responding to that sense of call, he moved to Toronto in 1999 and finished his PhD in 2006.
 He then moved back to BC where he served as a Family Ministries pastor for five years in a Mennonite Brethren Church in Mission and also found a home in the MB Conference.

 God has provided Brian many opportunities for service in the MB family.
 He has served on the provincial Pastoral Ministries Committee and the Board of Faith and Life (since renamed the National Faith and Life Team).
 He began teaching for MB Seminary in 2008 as an adjunct faculty member, and joined full-time in August, 2011.
 Brian has been married to Connie for 25 years and they have three children.
-They are members of South Abbotsford Church, where he serves on the church council.
+They are members of South Abbotsford Church.

 Bachelor of Science | University of Manitoba